 One of the biggest contributors to employee motivation is employee recognition.
 More than 70% of workers said that motivation and morale would improve massively with increased recognition from their managers.

-It’s not just about recognising outstanding work, it’s about how you recognise your employees.
-Employee recognition isn’t just about a bonus or £5 Amazon voucher.
+It is not just about recognising outstanding work, it is about how you recognise your employees.
+Employee recognition is not just about a bonus or a £5 Amazon voucher.
 It should be regular, meaningful, personal and timely.
 It also doesn’t always need to be monetary or in the form of a reward.
 A simple thank you is more than enough at times.